ResourcefulSquirrel/FitBit_DownloadData/README.md

 ## Overview

 The functions here were written to download data from FitBit servers using the FitBit API.
-I used [fitbitr](https://github.com/teramonagi/fitbitr) from [Nagi Teramo](https://github.com/teramonagi), and I have a "registered" FitBit App, which is necessary to get the "key" and "secret" for using Oauth2.0
+I used [fitbitr](https://github.com/teramonagi/fitbitr) from [Nagi Teramo](https://github.com/teramonagi), and I have a "registered" FitBit App, which is necessary to get the `key` and `secret` for using Oauth2.0

-## Installation

-Uh, I don't know...Download the .R files and good luck?

 ## Usage